Laboratory exercise 2

 Keyword this

-The keyword points to the current object in a method or in a constructor.
-Usually “this” is used to distinguish the attributes (of a class) and parameters (of a method) with the same name.
+The reserved word this refers to the current object in a method or constructor.
+Most often this is used to prevent confusion between attributes (of the class) and parameters (of the method) that have the same name.

 public class Subject {